Glasnevin: Griffith Avenue

 The tree-lined Griffith Avenue runs through Glasnevin, Drumcondra and Marino, and spans three electoral constituencies.
 Like nearby Griffith Park, it was named after Arthur Griffith, who was the founder and third leader of Sinn Féin, served as President of Dáil Éireann and is buried in Glasnevin Cemetery.
 The naming has been attributed to politician and property developer Patrick Belton.

-A double-row of mature lime trees runs along both sides of Griffith Avenue from its junction with St Mobhi Road (in the west) to its junction with Malahide Road (in the east), a distance of 2.81 km.
+A double-row of mature lime trees runs along both sides of Griffith venue from its junction with St Mobhi Road (in the west) to its junction with Malahide Road (in the east), a distance of 2.81 km.
 It is reputed to be the longest tree-lined purely residential avenue in the Northern Hemisphere.

 Amenities

 Scouting is represented in Glasnevin by the 1st Dublin (L.H.O) Scout Troop located on the corner of Griffith Avenue and Ballygall Road East.

 Sport

 The Gaelic games of Gaelic football, hurling, camogie and Gaelic handball are all organised locally by Na Fianna CLG, while soccer is played by local clubs Tolka Rovers, Glasnevin FC, and Glasnaion FC.
 Basketball is organised by Tolka Rovers.
 Tennis is played in Charleville Lawn Tennis Club which was founded in 1894 and took its name from the original location at the corner of the Charleville and Cabra Roads.
 The move to its present location on Whitworth Road took place in 1904.
 Hockey is also played in Botanic Hockey club on the Old Finglas Road.
 Glasnevin Boxing Club and football (soccer) club have a clubhouse on Mobhi road.

 Billy Whelan, one of the eight Manchester United players who lost their lives in the Munich air disaster of 6 February 1958, was born locally and is buried in Glasnevin Cemetery.